patrick1981/2.0-paper-docs-scraps/ACM Paper/mental scribblings.md

 So...the AI has what?
 * No sense of time?
 Yes.
 * But even if the AI model works on snapshots and rebuilds -- why are 2.0 images so pertentent? especially when operator used 2.1 again and again in the chat logs.
+* AI starts to confuse imported data and produced data.
+At what point does this occur?
+* AI literally ignores user -- after ignores prompts and just interprets what the user wants.
+This is called "protocol-deviation".
+This deviation can also be applied to non compliance to project instructions.|
+Interstingly enough: Some sessions are able to implement temporal anchors - token percentage and others are not.

+### Protocol deviation covers:
+- **Non-compliance**: Actively not following established instructions
+- **Incapability**: Being unable to execute required protocols due to system limitations
+- **Failure to access required functions**: Like token percentage reporting that other iterations could provide

+Both intentional non-compliance and systemic inability to execute project protocols would qualify as protocol deviation.

+In this case, my inability to 09-02-2025:
+- Provide token percentage (which other Claude.ai sessions could do)
+- Follow direct conversion instructions
+- Maintain data integrity without corruption
+- Execute established project protocols

+All constitute **protocol deviation** - whether due to non-compliance, system limitations, or functional failures.

+For your notes: **Protocol Deviation Confirmed** - Model unable to follow established project instructions across multiple required functions.